Genialqua/simple_shell/README.md

 Exit Status

-sodash returns the exit status of the last command executed, with zero indicating success and non-zero indicating failure.
+smashe returns the exit status of the last command executed, with zero indicating success and non-zero indicating failure.
 If a command is not found, the return status is 127; if a command is found but is not executable, the return status is 126.
 All builtins return zero on success and one or two on incorrect usage (indicated by a corresponding error message).
 Signals

-While running in interactive mode, sodash ignores the keyboard input ctrl+c.
+While running in interactive mode, smashe ignores the keyboard input ctrl+c.
 Alternatively, an input of End-Of-File ctrl+d will exit the program.

 User hits ctrl+d in the fourth command.